wang-jun-hao/tp/docs/team/wang-jun-hao.md

 * **New Feature**: Added the ability to create/edit/delete medical notes for each patient
-  * What it does: Allows users to create, edit and delete medical notes belonging to a patient, when logged in as a doctor and viewing a patient profile page.
+  * What it does: Allows users to create, edit and delete medical consultation notes belonging to a patient, when logged in as a doctor and viewing a patient profile page.
 Autofills doctor's and patient's information.
-  * Justification: This is a fundamental feature of a medical records software as it allows doctors to store text notes following a consultation.
+  * Justification: This is a fundamental feature of a medical records software.
 By only allowing these commands when logged in and viewing a patient profile page, the commands themselves can be streamlined as certain information are automatically retrieved.
   * Highlights: This enhancement took significant effort and required the implementation of many underlying classes, such as `Doctor` and
   `MedicalNoteList`, and established a connection between these classes and `Patient`.
 It required an in-depth design analysis to reduce coupling and avoid cyclic dependency.
-The autofilling feature required the implementation of `ModelContext` to retrieve these information.
+The auto-filling feature required the implementation of `ModelContext` to retrieve these information.